Choosing a Star Tracker for Astrophotography

 Over the years, I have had many opportunities to review star trackers for astrophotography.
 I have learned that portable tracking camera mounts can vary depending on the brand you choose, from the mechanical design to the polar alignment procedure.

 To be effective, a star tracker needs to be capable of accurately tracking the night sky for long-exposure night sky photography.
-Each model available has its own strengths and weaknesses, from the portability factor to maximum payload capacity.
+Each model available has its strengths and weaknesses, from the portability factor to maximum payload capacity.

 I’ll do my best to explain why the overall user experience is the number one factor to consider when choosing a portable tracking camera mount.
 Here is a list of my top choices to consider: